gerrgg/msp-storefront/README.md

 TODO: ( Ordered by priority )

 -- images --
+1. custom product gallery
+2. include videos in product gallery ( fpsua repo)
-1. colorbox integration
+3. colorbox integration -- integrate with the above layout

 -- comments --
-1. Create review photo upload. ( Dropzone? )
+1. Create review photo upload. ✅
-2. Display all photos uploaded by users of a product.
+2. Display all photos uploaded by users of a product. ✅
-3. Display the photo's attached to a users commment.
+3. Display the photo's attached to a users commment. ✅
 4. Give the user the ability to remove photos from edit/create
 5. Add comment actions - comment / flag / share

 -- orders --